About Our Church

 Founded over 20 years ago, our church is a Protestant church based on the teachings of the Bible.
 We are a joining of members from the Methodist, Presbyterian, Lutheran and Congregational churches.

-Reverend Doctor David Wild has been preaching for almost 50 years!
-He consistently delivers wonderful sermons based on the scriptures and relating those to our current times.
+Our sermons are based on the scriptures and relating those to our current times.

 If you are looking for a new church- you should give us a try!

 We believe in the triune God: Creator, resurrected Christ, the sole Head of the church, and the Holy Spirit, who guides and brings about the creative and redemptive work of God in the world.

 We believe that each person is unique and valuable.
 It is the will of God that every person belong to a family of faith where they have a strong sense of being valued and loved.

 We believe that each person is on a spiritual journey and that each of us is at a different stage of that journey.

 We believe that the persistent search for God produces an authentic relationship with God, engendering love, strengthening faith, dissolving guilt, and giving life purpose and direction.